 Designing an Iroko Hardwood Bench as part of a Landscaping scheme

-In the first instance decorum was approached to offer a timber solution to concept drawings as well as work alongside Joseph Gallagher and Broadway Malyan to create the floating benches.
+In the first instance, decorum was approached to offer a timber solution to concept drawings as well as work alongside Joseph Gallagher and Broadway Malyan to create the floating benches.

 The civils, carried out by the specialists at Joseph Gallagher and comprised of hundreds of tonnes of formed concrete.
-We also worked with McNealy Brown to create a design for the 10mm stainless 316 frame and bracketry.
+We also worked with McNealy Brown to create a design for the 10mm stainless 316 frames and bracketry.
 Fixed with resin anchors and millimetre precision.